-If you have played or ever tried to play the guitar you will already know how hard it is to reproduce the exact sounds created by your favourite guitarist on your own guitar, due to the variations in strings and pressure applied whilst playing.
+If you have played or ever tried to play the guitar, you will already know how hard it is to reproduce the exact sounds created by your favorite guitarist on your own guitar, due to the variations in strings and pressure applied whilst playing.
+The nuances in finger placement, the subtle differences in strumming, and the unique pressure applied to the strings all contribute to the distinctive sound of each guitarist.
+These variations make it challenging for even seasoned players to replicate the exact tones and expressions of their idols.

-However a new microscale piezoresistive film has now been developed by engineers in the German Fraunhofer Institute for Surface Engineering and Thin Films IST which can now control and translate complex guitar playing movements in to recordable digital control signals.
+However, a new microscale piezoresistive film has now been developed by engineers at the German Fraunhofer Institute for Surface Engineering and Thin Films IST, which can now control and translate complex guitar playing movements into recordable digital control signals.
+This groundbreaking technology promises to revolutionize the way we understand and replicate guitar sounds, offering a new level of precision and control for musicians and enthusiasts alike.

-To take the recordings from the guitar the team costed a guitar tailpiece in a 10-micrometre-thick film called DiaForce which then recorded the measure the strength of the string vibration together with other player information.
+To take the recordings from the guitar, the team coated a guitar tailpiece in a 10-micrometre-thick film called DiaForce.
+This innovative film is capable of recording the strength of the string vibration together with other player information.
 Saskia Biehl, head of the micro and sensor technology group, explains:

 “When the player changes the string tension, the pressure on the film changes.
 This in turn leads to a change in resistance, which is measured by electrodes on the film.”